davis-b/mimikey/README.md

 As we are only forwarding inputs, differences in monitor sizes or orientation between the host and client do not affect the user experience of _Mimikey_.

+_Mimikey_ should not be used to input sensitive information on clients.
+It does not encrypt packets.

 ---

+### TO-DO ###

+* Improve installation process by adding packaging code and putting _Mimikey_ (and dependencies) onto "The Python Package Index"
+* Inside _mal_, add an option for lower level emulated input, such that it may work through UAC prompts and such.
+Utilize that new feature here.
+* Allow switching the active client by moving one's mouse to an edge of their screen.
+* Create a GUI for reordering the relative location of computers in reference to the above TO-DO item.
+* Add option for encrypting packets.